SAP/yeoman-ui/packages/backend/README.md

 ## Enable usage analytics reporting from VS Code

 The tool collects non-personally identifiable information about your usage of the tool to improve its services.
-If you do not want the tool to collect your usage data, you can set the "Enable Sap Web Analytics" setting to "false".
+If you do not want the tool to collect your usage data you can set the "Enable Sap Web Analytics" setting to "false".
 Go to File > Preferences > Settings (macOS: Code > Preferences > Settings) > Extensions > Application Wizard, and deselect the "Enable Sap Web Analytics" checkbox.

 ## How to obtain support